 Amazon offers its own advertising platform where Amazon sellers can promote their products and drive sales.
 It offers different types of ads, and not all of them are available to every seller.
-For this reason, it’s important to understand the difference between first party seller (vendor) and third party seller to make educated decisions.
+For this reason, it’s important to understand the difference between first-party seller (vendor) and third-party seller to make educated decisions.

-First party sellers or vendors sell their supply in bulk to Amazon and use the Vendor Central instead of Seller Central to manage all their activities.
+First-party sellers or vendors sell their supply in bulk to Amazon and use the Vendor Central instead of Seller Central to manage all their activities.
 In other words, the products go from being owned by the vendor to being owned by Amazon.
 You can only become a vendor by invitation.

-On the other hand, third party sellers sell their inventory to Amazon customers through the platform and use the Seller Central.
+On the other hand, third-party sellers sell their inventory to Amazon customers through the platform and use the Seller Central.
 This means that products go from being owned by the seller to being owned by an Amazon customer (when purchased).
 In this case, Amazon doesn’t have ownership over the seller’s products, even in the case of Fulfillment by Amazon or FBA.
 The platform just works as an intermediary.

 Amazon Sponsored Products Ads

-As you can see in my research for headphones above, sponsored ads take up much of the results page, pushing down all the non-paid listings.
+As you can see in my research for headphones below, sponsored ads take up much of the results page, pushing down all the non-paid listings.
 They also cut the non-paid listing real estate by the end of the page (not shown here), where you can find a couple of sponsored listings.
 To the regular shopper’s eye, these ads seem native.
 Honestly, if I wasn’t helping other businesses sell on Amazon, I would have thought those were regular listings.